 Finally, it’s an awesome addition to your toolkit and can greatly benefit you professionally.
 If you’re well-versed with more complicated tools like Azure and Power BI, this is a good next step that will help you cover a lot of ground.

-Although this Power Apps introduction gave you a lot of great reasons to get started, this is just the tip of the iceberg.
+Although this Power Apps introduction has given you many great reasons to get started, this is just the tip of the iceberg.
 A lot of the things that make Power Apps amazing can only be seen once you dive into it.

 I encourage you to start familiarizing yourselves with Power Apps and go through our other tutorials on the topic.
-It’s also best to go through the course Power Apps Masterclass in the Enterprise DNA Learning Center so that you can take the necessary steps needed to master the tool.
+It’s also a good idea to go through the course Power Apps Masterclass in the Enterprise DNA Learning Center so that you can take the necessary steps needed to master the tool.

 All the best,